enkidevs/curriculum/zapier/introduction/zaps-i/zapier-step-names.md

 On top of this, you can also add a description and a timezone (so that all time related tasks are done relative to specified timezone).
 This is done by clicking on the cogwheel icon and filling the required fields.

 ![gif-of-adding-description](https://img.enkipro.com/c0ba5cadfea1d330b2712baf50fe9013.gif)

+---
+## Practice

+Other than renaming your zap, you can ???.

+* add a description
+* add a background image
+* add a sound for completion

+---
+## Revision

+Is it possible to add a timezone to your zap?

+* Yes.
+* No.